dalbis/grid_origin/README.md

 conda env create -f conda_env.yml

+This will create a new conda environment named 'grid_origin'.
+Note that this environment may contain more packages then actually needed (i.e., it provides more than the minimal set of required dependencies).

 Note that you need approximately XXX GB of free space on disk to store all the required simulation results.